Free shipping on orders over $75. Applies at checkout!

 Some of the problems associated with diuretics include:

-Sodium Loss.
-This causes problems like confusion, falls, fits, lightheadedness and fainting type spells when rising from a sitting or stooped position, and even temporary muscle weakness on one side of the body.
+Sodium Loss causes issues like confusion, falls, fits, lightheadedness, and fainting-type spells when rising from a sitting or stooped position, and even temporary muscle weakness on one side of the body.

 Potassium Loss.
-Low blood levels of potassium can cause extreme fatigue, irritability, inability to stay awake or concentrate and even worse, an abnormal heart beat, or even heart failure.
-Hopefully your doctor has warned you about this danger and told you to take potassium supplements.
-Unfortunately, a banana a day is not enough to make up for the potassium you lose.
-Potassium gluconate is available in most health food stores and generally the recommended dosage is 500 mg to 1,000 mg daily.
+Low blood levels of potassium can cause extreme fatigue, irritability, inability to stay awake or concentrate, and even worse, an abnormal heartbeat or even heart failure.
+Hopefully, your doctor has warned you about this danger and told you to take potassium supplements.
+Unfortunately, a daily banana is insufficient to compensate for the potassium you lose.
+Potassium gluconate is available in most health food stores, and generally, the recommended daily dosage is 500 mg to 1,000 mg.

 Magnesium Loss.
-When magnesium and calcium levels are normal, your chance of having high blood pressure and heart disease are less.
+When magnesium and calcium levels are normal, you have less chance of high blood pressure and heart disease.
 This partially explains why communities with hard water rich in calcium and magnesium often have few heart attack victims.

 Diuretics can also raise blood cholesterol levels, disrupt carbohydrate metabolism, and can lead to diabetes mellitus in elderly patients.
 They cause inflammation of the pancreas and gallbladder, deafness, and loss of bladder control.
 Some researchers fear they may even be linked to cancer of the kidney.